bakerlisa/React_MERN/practice-makes-perfect/hook-form/README.md

 # Hook Form..again?

-Yup started to do the assigment again translating bettwen functional components and class components

-we all went down a rabbit how on how to handle checkboxes
+Yup its the "same" as the other Hook form.
+But this one has more!

+To make sure I truly understood all I've learned, I decided to go back and redo all my assigments.
+The idea was practice and to do the assigments in both class componets and functional components!

+Of course there were rabbit holes I went down, the checkboxes were the funniest!
+Checkout file: src/components/SuperHeroFormClass.js